Using 'had better'

 Had better is always followed by a verb in the infinitive without 'to':

 Had better is ALWAYS formed from the auxiliary verb 'have' in the past simple ('has better' or 'will have better' do not exist!).

 In informal English, we sometimes say I had best, used with the same meaning:

-Still having difficulties with 'Using 'had better''?
-Test our online English lessons and receive a free level assessment!
+Still facing difficulties with 'Using 'had better''?
+Improve your English with Gymglish - try our English lessons for free now and receive a free level assessment!

-Do you have smart way of remembering this rule?
-A tip to avoid making a mistake on 'Using 'had better''?
+Do you know any tips to avoid making mistakes with 'Using 'had better''?
 Share it with us!